ResearchComputing/Documentation/docs/software/python.md

 #### Troubleshooting

-If you are having trouble loading a package, you can use `conda list` or `pip freeze` to list the available packages and their verion numbers in your current conda environment.
+If you are having trouble loading a package, you can use `conda list` or `pip freeze` to list the available packages and their version numbers in your current conda environment.
 Use `conda install <packagname>` to add a new package or `conda install <packagename==version>` for a specific verison; e.g., `conda install numpy=1.16.2`.

 Sometimes conda environments can "break" if two packages in the environment require different versions of the same shared library.
 In these cases you try a couple of things.
 * Reinstall the packages all within the same _install_ command (e.g., `conda install <package1> <package2>`).
 This forces conda to attempt to resolve shared library conflicts.